Or: The List Monad

 The conciseness should feel all but magical.
 Here’s a sandbox you can play with.

-Remember: each monad has its own way of implementing chaining, but typically chaining amounts to joining the result of fmapping a function over a monad.
+Remember: each monad has its own way of implementing chaining (provided that it follows the three monad laws), but typically chaining amounts to joining the result of fmapping a function over a monad.

 map.
 In the case of the list monad, here’s how we can define